Does the following scenario ring any bells?

 Ultimately, I have found that buying used, refurbished and pre-owned cell phones online is an excellent way to save money and support the environment.
 After researching the process, I have no doubt you will find exactly what you're looking for at a great price.
 Just make sure to follow my tips and get to know your device as best you can before you buy it.

 Now that you've become an expert on finding the best place to buy used cell phones, you can go out and get a great device for a decent price.
-We've taken the first step for you and compared the most popular smartphones on the market.
-You can find our comparison guide here.
+We've taken the first step for you and compared the most popular used smartphones on the market.